Last Updated on September 28, 2023

 Distance: start of your two days in Paris tour

-But, as you likely know, a devastating fire engulfed this world treasure in 2019 and it remains closed during its reconstruction.
+But, as you likely know, a devastating fire engulfed this world treasure in 2019, and it remains closed during its reconstruction.
 It is presently on track to reopen in 2024.

 Despite this catastrophe, you shouldn’t miss seeing the cathedral, which is as beautiful on the outside as inside.
 It’s a magnificent church, unlike any other.

 If you’re lucky enough to visit Notre Dame after it reopens, and you have the stamina, climb the 387 steps to the roof of the north tower for a superb view of Paris and the cathedral’s famous gargoyles.
-And you’ll surely spend time walking about its magnificent interior.
+And you’ll undoubtedly spend time walking about its magnificent interior.

 Cathédrale Notre-Dame de Paris